1982 Grand Prairie warehouse shootings: Perpetrator

+Parish was married and had three children, though he was estranged from his wife and had lost a child-custody battle against her shortly before the shooting.
+Also the same year his brother needed a second kidney transplant and his older sister died from cancer.
 In the two weeks prior to the shooting Parish had a pay dispute with Western Transportation and had complained to supervisor Eddie Ulrich that he was owed $1,600 of outstanding pay.
 Ulrich rejected his claims, explaining that he had earned less because he had worked less.
-Nonetheless, Parish felt, according to his brother and his friends, mistreated and was tired of it, but also stated that they could work it out, if they talked to him like a man, and didn't treat him like a fool.
+Parish told his brother of his plans to "go in and see and see them about [the money]" and that "they could work it out, if they talked to him like a man, and didn't treat him like a fool".